Last Updated on May 30, 2023

 A green card is officially known as a Lawful Permanent Resident Card.
 By having a green card, individuals can live and work permanently in the U.S.

-Individuals who have a green card are also referred to as Lawful Permanent Residents (LPR).
+An individual who has a green card is also referred to as Lawful Permanent Resident (LPR).

 What Are the Benefits of a Green Card?

 In addition to being able to permanently live and work in the U.S., lawful permanent residents enjoy many other benefits.
 These include: